 Income Tax Forms

-Selected Federal and Illinois income tax forms, as well as reproducible forms, are available from mid-January through April each year.
+Selected Federal and Illinois income tax forms, as well as reproducible forms, are available are generally available beginning late January through April each year.

 Community Bulletin Board

 Non-profit, civic, and community groups that serve the residents of our District may distribute information and literature via the library’s Community Bulletin Board and literature display areas.
-Please drop off these items at the Adult Reference Desk.
+Please drop off these items at the Adult Services desk.

 Looking for a good book to read?
 Our librarians are happy to offer readers of all ages reading suggestions based on your personal preferences.

-The library provides free access to specialized databases that are typically accessible via only a paid subscription.
-These “premium resources” contain full-text journal, magazine, and newspaper articles, research results, and other specialized information.
+The library provides free access to specialized databases that are typically accessible only by paid subscription.
+These premium resources contain full-text journal, magazine, and newspaper articles, research results, and other specialized information.
 Business, health, and current events are just a few of the topics covered by these premium resources.
 Other online resources include foreign language instruction, practice tests, and genealogy information.

 Lake County residents age 18 or older may register to vote up to 28 days prior to an election or beginning two days after election day.
 Two forms of identification are required; one must verify the voter’s legal address.